 6. Exercise a few hours before going to bed.

 There are many reasons why exercising is good for our overall health, including our sleep health.
 In addition to helping people lose and maintain their weight, experts say physical activity is key to getting good quality sleep.
 Choosing to hit the gym a few hours before falling asleep may also positively impact one’s sleep health.

 “The reason we want to [work out] three to four hours prior to going to sleep is because when we exercise we have an increase in our core body temperature.
 And after about three to four hours that increase in our core body temperature starts to drop.”
 Dr. Robert Oexman, Director of the Sleep to Live Institute in Joplin, Missouri, told Newsweek.
 “That’s one of our natural cues to fall asleep—a decrease in our core body temperature.”

 7. Start meditating.

 Meditation is a well-known type of mindfulness practice that is known to effectively help people fall asleep – and it has the research to back it up.

 In one 2015 study from the Netherlands, participants were introduced to four different mindfulness practices: a three-minute “mindful breathing” exercise, a “loving kindness” meditation, a “body scan” exercise, and “mindfully focusing” on an everyday task.
-They were then instructed to meditate twice a day for two weeks.
-Afterwards, those who did meditate reported not only better sleep quality, but a longer duration of sleep.
+They were then instructed to engage in a mindfulness practice twice a day for two weeks.
+Afterwards, those who did engage in the mindfulness practice reported not only better sleep quality, but a longer duration of sleep.